 Making the most of your travel dollars

 There has always been strategies and hacks for saving money on travel.
-Whether you are looking for the best travel deals or navigating the world of points & miles.
+Whether you are looking for the best travel deals or navigating the world of airline points and miles, your travel budget will be the winner which means more you can travel more.
+How do you manage y0ur travel budget?
+If you do your own travel planning will this save money?

-In part one of this two part blog, you will learn how to make the most of what you have.
-Some easy and simple tips to help you save more money.
+In this post you will learn how to make the most of what you have.
+Some easy and simple tips to help you save more travel money.

 How to save money on travel

-You’d be surprised at the amount of options available such as booking online, prepaying, travelling in low or shoulder seasons and at off peak times, taking multi-stop flights and considering exchange rates.
+You’d be surprised at the amount of options available like booking online, prepaying travel expenses ahead of departure, travelling in low or shoulder seasons and at off peak times, taking multi-stop flights and considering your destination’s exchange rates.

 If you book with a travel agent, the price you receive includes their commission.
 If you book online with a travel company direct, you’re charged a lower price as there is no commission.